Skip to main content

 Aerospace Engineering (AE)

-NMSU’s Mechanical Engineering department has offered courses towards a Bachelor of Science in Aerospace Engineering (AE) since Fall 2006.
-Our program has the distinction of being the first and only AE degree program in New Mexico and west Texas.
+Since Fall 2006, NMSU’s Department of Mechanical and Aerospace Engineering (MAE) has offered a Bachelor of Science in Aerospace Engineering (AE), the first and only AE degree program in New Mexico and West Texas.

 Aerospace Engineering Program